Slavery Images: A Visual Record of the African Slave Trade and Slave Life in the Early African Diaspora

-The first component is a repository for hundreds of historical images, paintings, lithographs, and photographs illustrating enslaved Africans and their descendants before c.
+This website t is a digital archive for hundreds of historical images, paintings, lithographs, and photographs illustrating enslaved Africans and their descendants before c.
 1900.

 This visual record has been decades in the making, and it continues to grow.
 To advance common aims, Slavery Images has partnered and aligned with the mission of UNESCO's Slave Route Project: Resistance, Liberty, Heritage.

 The pictogram in our logo is an Adinkra symbol meaning "independence, freedom, and emancipation."

 The Handler-Tuite Image Database